 Note: The lounge has a couch that has a view of the river and an iron stove nearby.
 It’s cozy and of course popular.
-It’s a great spot for an Aprés-ski beer if you can grab it.
+It’s a great spot for an Aprés-ski beer/wine/hot cocoa if you can grab it.

 Take Some Mom Time

 In a town built around athletes it’s not hard to find a good massage.
-If you aren’t up for that much of a splurge, I’ve had good experiences at the smaller places around town, too.
-Balanced Body Work on Main Street gives excellent mixed-style massages in a cozy space.
+If you aren’t up for that much of a splurge, I’ve had good experiences at Balanced Body Work on Main Street.
+It gives excellent mixed-style massages in a cozy space.
 It can be hard to catch them in the office, but if you call to make an appointment they respond quickly.

 Either way I usually cap off my day by perching on a stool at the J. Lohr Wine Bar in the Whiteface Lodge while I wait for my family to finish up.
 It’s nice spot to watch the skiiers over a glass of red or white (the menu looks good, too, though I haven’t eaten there).
 The only thing that could make it better would be a bringing in a New York winery (or collection of them) instead of a California brand.

 Hit The Lake